Boats and Related Items

 How to File and Pay?

-Gross receipts derived from the retail sale of a boat and the sales and use tax thereon are to be reported to the Department on Form E-500, Sales and Use Tax Return, or through the Department’s online filing and payment system.
+File and pay sales and use tax due on the sale of boats on Form E-500, Sales and Use Tax Return, or through the Department’s online filing and payment system.

 File and pay now

-For a business or person who is not registered with the Department and is required to remit use tax on a boat purchased or received from within or without this State for storage, use, or consumption in this State on which sales tax has not been paid, the business or person must file Form E-555, Boat and Aircraft Use Tax Return.
+A business or person who is not registered with the Department and is required to remit use tax on a boat must file Form E-555, Boat and Aircraft Use Tax Return.

 Items Related to Boats